scharf/cv/README.md

 sufficient to have good collaborations.**

 When I was in my home-office I did implementation work on the SNiFF+ project.
 But I also did exploration work, trying out new ideas and finding solutions or generalizations for problems that I have seen.
-Although lot of my code went directly into the product, I preferred to work outside the current product stream to do forward looking, next-generation-of-the-product work. **Many of the ideas and experiments I made failed.
+Although a lot of my code went directly into the product, I preferred to work outside the current product stream to do forward-looking, next-generation-of-the-product work. **Many of the ideas and experiments I made failed.
 But lots of good ideas emerged.** In many cases nobody asked me to look into a specific problem, but I used my senses to find areas where I could make a difference, where I could create something that would add value for customers or something would enhance